 Let’s talk about making every inch of paper count!
 By carefully arranging your designs, you can significantly reduce paper waste.
 Consider using software tools that automatically optimize layout placement.

-For example, nesting smaller items within the negative space of larger ones can save up to 25% in material costs.
-Also, try standardizing your document sizes to maximize paper usage – it’s a simple change that makes a big difference.
+For example, nesting smaller items within the negative space of larger ones can result in up to 25% savings in material costs.
+Additionally, consider standardizing your document sizes to optimize paper usage – it’s a simple change that makes a significant difference.

 -